manohark78/Offline-Data-Analyst/Data-Analyst/Instructions.md

       │  - resolves relative/fuzzy concepts ("high", "recent", "top") using
       │    actual column statistics (percentiles, date ranges) — never fixed numbers ▼
+[5] DeterministicPlanBuilder  ◄── assembles the IR (§5) from the outputs of
+      │                            [1]-[4]: intent, resolved column/value refs,
+      │                            matched archetype shape, resolved concepts.
+      │                            This is the ONLY component that builds an IR │                            from scratch on the deterministic path.
+      ▼
-[5] ClauseCompiler (deterministic)
+[6] ClauseCompiler (deterministic)
       │  - builds SELECT / WHERE / GROUP BY / ORDER BY / aggregation clauses
-      │    from the resolved intermediate representation (§5) ▼
+      │    from the assembled intermediate representation (§5) ▼
-      ├─ high confidence ──► DuckDB SQL execution ──► result + explanation
+      ├─ high confidence ──► [7] QueryExecutionService (DuckDB) ──► [8] ResultExplanationService ──► result + explanation
       │
       └─ low confidence / no match (margin check failed, §4.1/§4.2/§4.4) │